-The Exerpeutic 6000 QF Magnetic Elliptical features a programmable computer, double transmission drive system, magnetic tension resistance via computer control, and hand pulse sensors for targeting heart rate zones, all at a very affordable price.
+The Exerpeutic 6000 QF Magnetic Elliptical features a programmable fitness monitor, double transmission drive system, magnetic tension resistance via computer control, and hand pulse sensors for targeting heart rate zones, all at a very affordable price.

-The 6000 QF double transmission operates with two flywheel and two belt design systems, which more than doubles the overall gear ratio and results in increased momentum and a smoother striding motion than most single, large and heavy flywheel drive systems.
-The double transmission utilizes a space-saving compact design, which reduces the elliptical trainer’s overall length and size.
+The 6000 QF double transmission operates with two flywheels and two belt design systems, which more than doubles the overall gear ratio and increases momentum and a smoother striding motion than most single, oversized and heavy flywheel drive systems.
+In addition, the double transmission utilizes a space-saving compact design, which reduces the elliptical trainer’s overall length and size.

-The Exerpeutic 6000 QF comes equipped with high visibility backlit LCD computer that displays distance, time, RPM, calories burned, speed, pulse, odometer, and Watts.
-The fitness console comes with 24 preset workout programs, one quick start program, and three-goal workout settings: distance, time, and calories burned.
+The Exerpeutic 6000 QF has high visibility backlit LCD fitness monitor that displays distance, time, RPM, calories burned, speed, pulse, odometer, and Watts.
+In addition, the monitor comes with 24 preset workout programs, one quick start program, and three-goal workout settings: distance, time, and calories burned.

 Product: Exerpeutic 6000 QF Magnetic Elliptical